Last updated:

 Frequently Asked Questions

-Voice UTM solutions for Central Florida small businesses typically cost between $150-400 per month, depending on the number of phone lines and security features required.
+Voice UTM solutions for small businesses typically cost between $150-400 per month, depending on the number of phone lines and security features required.
 This includes 24/7 monitoring, automatic threat response, and compliance reporting.
 The investment pays for itself by preventing toll fraud incidents that average $180,000 in losses for SMBs.

 Yes, modern voice UTM platforms integrate with virtually all business phone systems, including Microsoft Teams, RingCentral, Cisco, Avaya, and legacy PBX systems.
 We design the integration to work seamlessly with your current setup without requiring phone system replacement or significant configuration changes.

-What voice network threats are most common in Central Florida?
+What voice network threats are most common?

-We can typically deploy basic voice UTM protection within 3-5 business days for most Central Florida businesses.
+We can typically deploy basic voice UTM protection within 3-5 business days for most businesses.
 Complex installations with multiple locations or specialized compliance requirements may take 1-2 weeks.
 Emergency deployments for businesses experiencing active voice security incidents can often be completed within 24 hours.

 Properly configured voice UTM actually improves call quality by providing QoS optimization and protecting against network attacks that degrade performance.
 Our implementations include careful bandwidth management and latency optimization to ensure that security measures enhance rather than hinder voice communications.